What a mess! Or is it? Take a look at this busy painting by artist Frank Bowling. What do you see?

 The more paintings Bowling made, the more they were about colours and smudges.
 After moving to New York City in 1966, he became more and more interested in splashing, dripping, and spilling paint on a canvas to create all kinds of effects.

 But what are those fuzzy outlines in the middle of the painting?
-If you know your geography, you might be able to recognise them as maps!
-The one in the middle is of South America, and the one at the top is Guyana.
+If you know your geography, you might be able to recognise the middle one as a map of South America.
+The top one is an outline of his mother's shop in New Amsterdam, Guyana.
+The artist calls this ‘mother’s house'.

 Why do you think the artist included these maps in his painting?
 Maps aren’t just lines we put on the globe.
 They can be symbols of who we are, and where we come from.